 A partnered approach

 Our work is created in collaboration with media organizations and research institutes.
 The University of Washington Centre for Human Rights, the Pacific Institute for Climate Solutions, the Canadian Centre for Policy Alternatives, The Tyee, and the Georgia Straight are our key partners (shown below).
-We have also collaborated with the CBC Doc Project, the Inquiring Minds Podcast, Life of the Law, Historica Canada, and the Centre for Addictions Research BC.
+We have also collaborated with the CBC Doc Project, the Inquiring Minds Podcast, Life of the Law, Historica Canada, the Centre for Addictions Research BC, and the Dig from Jacobin magazine.
 You can read more about our method, our partners, and our funding here.

 Who makes Cited?